The default character set of OceanBase Database is utf8mb4.

 OceanBase Database supports the following character sets:

-- To support seamless migration, OceanBase Database takes
+- To support seamless migration, OceanBase Database treats

-- To support seamless migration, OceanBase Database takes
+- To support seamless migration, OceanBase Database treats

 latin1gb2312gb18030_2022asciitis620ujiseuckreucjpmscp932utf16lesjisdec8hkscshkscs31big5cp850hp8macromanswe7